caiok/bookkeeper-docker/Readme.md

 ### Caveats

+If you pass one of these environment variables, the corresponding value in bk_server.conf will be rewritten, regardless of whether you have passed bk_server.con via volume mount.

-When run starts the option `useHostNameAsBookieID=true` is always setted (no ways to change this behavior yet).
+When run starts, the option `useHostNameAsBookieID=true` is always setted (no ways to change this behavior yet).
 Open an issue on Github if this creates inconvenients.

 ## Where to store data